COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Kansas/README.md

       a.
 [Download files from Google drive school folder for NCES_2014 through NCES_2022]

-5. EdFacts
+5. EdFacts [There are no subfolders]

       a.
-There are no subfolders
+Download this folder from the Google drive.
+It will already have the 2022 files in it.
-       a.
-Download all of the .csvs from the _EDFacts --> Datasets folder on the drive for 2014 onward.
-They should all be in the EdFacts folder with no subfolders. (link: https://drive.google.com/drive/u/0/folders/1ypvFCzY-zjlSFDKC0WAzdPGefv9vZ5o7)
+      b.
+Download all of the .csvs from the _EDFacts --> Datasets folder on the drive for 2014 to 2021 only.
+They should all be in the EdFacts folder with no subfolders.

-6. Output [will start empty]
+7. Output [will start empty]

 ## File Path